Fun things to do in Japan: my 15 favourite activities

 Nakameguro River Sakura in Tokyo - fun things to do in Japan

-The sakura season is also the time of one of the most beloved events in Japan: Hanami.
-People gather for picnics during daytime or at night to share drinks and snacks if possible pink and sakura flavoured; You will find everything you need in all the supermarkets from the tarp to put on the grass to the delicious sakura mochis.
+The sakura season is also the time of one of Japan’s most beloved events: Hanami.
+People gather for picnics during the daytime or at night to share drinks and snacks, if possible, pink and sakura flavoured.
+You will find everything you need in all the supermarkets, from the tarp to put on the grass to the delicious sakura mochis.

 10 – Admiring the Autumn colours of the “momiji” maple leaves in Nikko